 In recent years, home centers have been one of the Company's fastest growing distribution channels.
-A large part of that growth was sales to The Home Depot, which exceeded 10% of the Company's consolidated net sales in each of the last three years (see "Item 1A - Risk Factors" and Note 14 to the Company's Consolidated Financial Statements).
+A large part of that growth was sales to The Home Depot, which exceeded 10% of the Company's consolidated net sales in the years ended December 31, 2007, and 2006, but not in the year ended December 31, 2008. (see "Item 1A - Risk Factors" and Note 14 to the Company's Consolidated Financial Statements).
 Consolidation of retailers and distributors has occurred over time.
 While the consolidation of these large retailers and distributors provides the Company with opportunities for growth, the increasing size and importance of individual customers exposes Simpson Strong-Tie to potential over-dependence.
 The loss of any of the larger home centers and distributors as customers would have a material adverse effect on SST, unless and until either such customers are replaced or SST makes the necessary adjustments (if possible) to compensate for the loss of business.